 Employers look for candidates who bring:

 - Comfort in asking questions.
-An employer is looking for a hire that brings skills, talents, and expertise, but also one who will be able to grow in the position, asking questions when needed.
-If the hiring manager suspects you might be too proud, stoic, or independent to seek assistance, they could perceive that as a weakness.
-After all, if you don't have the information and tools to do your job (and don't seek them out) you might quit because you feel ineffective.
+An employer is looking for a hire that brings skills, talents and expertise, but also one who will grow in the position, asking questions when needed.
+If the hiring manager suspects you might be too proud, stoic or independent to seek assistance, they could perceive that as a weakness.
+After all, if you don't have the information and tools to do your job (and don't seek them out), you might quit because you feel ineffective.
 In the interview, show a desire to grow and collaborate and a comfort level in seeking guidance and assistance.

 - A positive attitude.
 Studies have shown that people want to do business with people they like.
-Being likeable often means you have a positive attitude.
-Are you upbeat, confident, and encouraging?
+Being likable often means you have a positive attitude.
+Are you upbeat, confident and encouraging?
 Employers are drawn to candidates with a "can do" and helpful manner.

 - Passion for the work.
-If you are applying for a position as a Director of Information Technology for a pharmaceutical company, are you clear on why you are motivated towards that role?
+If you are applying for a position as a director of information technology for a pharmaceutical company, are you clear on why you are motivated toward that role?
 Is your only reason "because I know I can do the job?"
 Employers want to see candidates who are passionate about the work and care about the mission of the company.
-This is where your advance research and due diligence will prepare you for the interview: You can tailor your responses to recent events at the company, and why you want to be part of making a difference.
+This is where your advance research and due diligence will prepare you for the interview: You can tailor your responses to recent events at the company and why you want to be part of making a difference.

 - Ability to be a good investment.
 When companies write you a check for services, they want to know they got their money's worth.
 Large and small companies alike are managing performance against goals and expectations.
 Are you a good investment?
 Will your employer see exponential value from every dollar they pay you?
 It helps if you are clear on what return on investment you can deliver, helping the employer see your value as an investment.